 Market Data

-According to MarketsandMarkets, the global digital thermometer market size was valued at $1.2 billion in 2022 and is forecast to reach $1.8 billion by 2027 (CAGR 8.3%).
+According to MarketsandMarkets, the global digital thermometer market size was valued at $1.2 billion in 2022 and is projected to reach $1.8 billion by 2027, with a compound annual growth rate (CAGR) of 8.3%.

-Usage spike during the COVID-19 pandemic saw sales for IR thermometers increase by over 70% in 2020 alone.
+The usage spike during the COVID-19 pandemic saw sales of IR thermometers increase by over 70% in 2020 alone.

 According to the CDC, digital probe thermometers have reduced the incidence of foodborne illness by up to 45% in professional kitchens.